Alumni Takes N120m Solar Power Project To UNIMAID

-Shettima-Kukawa noted that the initiative was to provide an alternative source of energy to the university community, which had been without electricity for 19 months.
+Shettima-Kukawa said that the initiative was to provide an alternative source of energy to the university which had been without electricity for 19 months.

-He said that the disruption of power supply from the national grid to Maiduguri, Borno State capital following attacks on power installations by insurgents, caused a huge setback adding that, “This has made the institution to be in dire need of an alternative source of electricity.
+He said the disruption of power supply from the national grid to Maiduguri, followed attacks on power facilities by insurgents adding that this has made the institution to be in dire need of an alternative source of electricity.

 “Considering the rising cost of electricity supply in the country, this will further provide comfort for students.